gotsysdba/oracle-ords-operator/docs/examples/container_sidb.md

     kubectl get singleinstancedatabases/ordspoc-sidb -w
     ```

-    **NOTE**: If this is the first time pulling the free database image, it may take some time for the database to become available.
+    **NOTE**: If this is the first time pulling the free database image, it may take up to 15 minutes for the database to become available.

 ### Create RestDataServices Resource